So You Want to Be a Physician Assistant?

 To become a PA, a student must graduate from an accredited PA program.
 The typical entering student has a bachelor’s degree and approximately four years of health care experience.
 The average PA program takes 27 months to complete.
 Subjects covered in PA school include anatomy, physiology, medical ethics, pathology, pharmacology, biochemistry, microbiology, behavioral sciences, physical diagnosis and differential diagnosis.
 To practice as a PA, individuals must pass a national PA certification exam and obtain state authorization (license, registration or certification).
 In order to maintain their certification to practice, PAs must complete 100 hours of continuing medical education over a two-year cycle and pass a recertification exam every six years.

-There are 139 accredited U.S. physician assistant programs (Accreditation Review Commission on Education for the Physician Assistant, ARC-PA) that graduate 4,600 individuals annually.
-The average number of seats for each program is between 45-50, with an average length of 27 months.
+There are 310 accredited U.S. physician assistant programs in the United States (Accreditation Review Commission on Education for the Physician Assistant, ARC-PA) that graduate at least 11,000 individuals annually.
+The average number of seats for each program is between 44, with an average length of 27 months.
 PA programs have transitioned from the associates’ level, to the bachelor’s level, and now are at the master’s level.
 Currently, over 90 PA programs award master’s degrees or provide a graduate degree option.
 The Pacific Northwest currently has five PA programs awarding the master’s degree.

-Employment of physician assistants is projected to grow 38 percent from 2012 to 2022, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics (bls.gov), employment of physician assistants (PAs) is expected to grow 28% from 2023 to 2033, much faster than the average for all occupations.
 Increased demand for healthcare services from the growing and aging population and widespread chronic disease, combined with a shortage of physicians, will result in increased demand for healthcare providers, such as physician assistants.

 PLU offers all the courses necessary for an individual to meet the prerequisites to any PA program.
 In addition, most of the required courses are offered twice per year.